-The Indonesian premiere of Breaking the News coincides with the United Nations and Australian troops withdrawal from 'Timor Leste (East Timor).
+The Canberra premiere of Breaking the News coincides with the United Nations Secretary-General Ban Ki-moons announcement that 'Timor Leste (East Timor) does not need UN peacekeeping operations at this time.'
+This will open the way for hundreds of international troops to depart Timor Leste around December 2012.
 Documentary Breaking the News covers the period from the May 2006 crisis and raises serious questions around its inadequate resolution.

 In August 2011 Wikileaks released 390 US embassy cables from East Timor.
-Director Nicholas Hansen said 'These cables document the shifting story of 'Railos' a key local character, which ABC Four Corners relied on for their game-changing coverage of the 2006 conflict.
+Director Nicholas Hansen said 'These cables document the shifting story of a key local character, which ABC Four Corners relied on for their game-changing coverage of the 2006 conflict.
 Calls for greater transparency and accountability from elected officials and our media must extend to the manner in which Australian journalists report politically-sensitive foreign conflicts,' said the film's director'.